KmsPico-tools/KMSPico-9.527/README.md

 Reputable Development: Created by Team Daz, known for reliable activation tools.
 Wide Compatibility: Works with various Windows and Office versions.
 How Does KMSPico Work?
 KMSPico emulates a KMS server locally, allowing for offline activation of Windows and Office software.
-The process is straightforward:

 ## Where Can KMSPico Be Downloaded?